-The reform of the Earned Income Tax Credit proposed in the FSA is illustrated in Figure 2.
-The left chart displays the benchmark EITC, and the right chart the EITC contained in the FSA.
-This is a major reform of the EITC, which would remove the dependency of the EITC on the number of children, and would instead create four different schedules according to the type of family: (i) Single and childless; (ii) single with dependents; (iii) married and childless; and (iv) married with dependents.
+Figure 2 illustrates the EITC reform proposed in the FSA.
+The left chart displays the benchmark EITC, and the right chart shows the EITC contained in the FSA.
+This is a significant EITC reform, which would remove its dependency on the number of children, and would instead create four different schedules according to the type of family: (i) single and childless; (ii) single with dependents; (iii) married and childless; (iv) married with dependents.
 The credit phase-in rates would vary according to marital status but not according to the presence and number of dependents.
-This would amount to large reductions in the credit phase-in rates, especially for single mothers, which would contribute to increasing low-income workers' marginal tax rates.
+This would amount to significant reductions in the credit phase-in rates, especially for single mothers, contributing to increasing low-income workers' marginal tax rates.
 The proposed EITC is also less generous than the benchmark.
 For instance, a family with three children (either married or single) can collect a maximum credit of more than \$6,500 under the benchmark; however, the same family would collect a maximum credit of \$3,000 from the EITC in the FSA.

-As already stated, the FSA would eliminate the Temporary Assistance for Needy Families (TANF), which prior to the Covid-19 pandemic was the only cash assistance program for low-income families with children.
-Recall that the proposed child benefit in the FSA would not require a minimum income and, hence, would replace TANF as a quasi-universal income transfer to families with children (as shown in Figure 1 the child benefit would be phased out starting at income levels above \$200K for singles and at \$400K for married families).
+As stated, the FSA would eliminate TANF, which before the COVID-19 pandemic was the only cash assistance program for low-income families with children.
+Recall that the proposed Child Benefit in the FSA would not require a minimum income and, hence, would replace TANF as a quasi-universal income transfer to families with children (as shown in Figure 1, the Child Benefit would be phased out starting at income levels above \$200K for singles and at \$400K for married families).
 Finally, the FSA would eliminate the head of household tax filing status.
-Non-married individuals, regardless whether they have dependents, would have to file as single, which would amount to a lower standard deduction and higher taxable income and tax rates.
+Non-married individuals, regardless whether they have dependents, would have to file as single, amounting to a lower standard deduction and higher taxable income and tax rates.